 - If you need webmail access to a message, you should drag that message to your Google Inbox.

-- If your Outlook or Zimbra profile continues to open instead of your new Google profile, you need to switch profiles.
+- If your Outlook profile continues to open instead of your new Google profile, you need to switch profiles.